-Contrary to popular belief, most cyberattacks don’t rely on some distant attacker “hacking their way into the mainframe” or whatever caricature Hollywood would have you believe.
+Spear phishing is a type of social engineering attack that allows hackers access to private information.
+Contrary to popular belief, most cyberattacks don’t rely on some distant attacker.
 Most attacks are due to careless employees leaving the door wide open for attackers to waltz right in and take what they want.

 - Phishing is a social engineering cyberattack method that uses email or other online communication means ― most often email ― to fool victims into clicking on malicious links.